List of people executed in Maine

 The following is a list of people executed by the U.S. state of Maine, or within present-day Maine prior to statehood.
 Capital punishment was sparsely used in Maine.
 It was abolished in 1876, reinstated in 1883, then abolished again in 1887.
-The only method of execution used in Maine was hanging.
+The only method of execution used in Maine was hanging, with the exception of three men executed by firing squad under martial law.